Learn the common signs of mental illness in adults and adolescents.

 Before you participate in a clinical trial or scientific study, make sure you can answer the following questions:

-Remember that all participation in research is voluntary, and not considered part of your treatment plan.
+Remember that all participation in research is voluntary and not considered part of your treatment plan.
+Please consider consulting your doctor/care team before participating in a study.

 To explore available opportunities to volunteer as a research study participant, you may use the search tool below.
 Begin by entering the mental health condition that is relevant to your experience.
 Please note that by using this tool, you will leave NAMI.org and access your search results on Antidote's website.